anastasiadevana/HeadphoneMotion/README.md

 In order to verify that the plugin works, it's best to test with the provided example scene.

-> What you'll need:
+> Here is what you will need in order to build and run the example scene:
 > - Unity3D
 > - Xcode version 12 or higher
 > - AirPods Pro running the latest hardware
 > - Apple mobile device running iOS 14
-> - and the ability to sign and install iOS builds (I have confirmed that this functionality works without an Apple Developer account)
+> - Basic knowledge of how to sign and install iOS builds

 * Make sure that your project is set to build for iOS.
 Go to `File > Build Settings...`
     * If `iOS` is not already selected, do select it and click the `Switch Platform` button
 * Add the example scene `HeadphoneMotionExample` to the build, and click `Build and Run`
-* If you haven't already, name your build folder where the `Xcode` project will be saved
+* Name your build folder where the `Xcode` project will be saved, and click the `Save` button.
+This will start the build process.
-* Make sure your `iOS` device is connected to the computer and unlocked
+* Make sure that your `iOS` device is connected to the computer and unlocked

 > If at this point you get a `Code Signing Error`, take care of the signing steps.
 For the sake of brevity, app signing is outside the scope of these instructions.

 On the first build attempt, you will likely get a crash with the following error:

 ```
-[access] This app has crashed because it attempted to access privacy-sensitive data without a usage description.
+[access] This app has crashed because it attempted to access privacy-sensitive data
-The app's Info.plist must contain an NSMotionUsageDescription key with a string value explaining to the user how the app uses this data.
+without a usage description.
+The app's Info.plist must contain an NSMotionUsageDescription
+key with a string value explaining to the user how the app uses this data.
 ```

+What this means is that head tracking data requires a special permission from the user, and you, the developer, must provide a reason to the user as to why they will need to grant this permission.

-In order to fix this, add the `NSMotionUsageDescription` key to the `Info.plist` **in the root folder of the Xcode project** (there may be other `Info.plist` files in the project, but this is the one you want).
+In order to do that, go to the `Info.plist` **in the root folder of the Xcode project**, add a new key titled `NSMotionUsageDescription`, and in the `Value` field enter the permission text.

 ![Add NSMotionUsageDescription Value Gif](https://i.imgur.com/vZVl0Oe.gif)